jhwhenry/cpd/watsonx_upgrade_531.md

 ## Part 3 (Post-upgrade tasks)

-Please validate before releasing back to users.
+Please validate before releasing back to end users.

 ## Summarize and close out the upgrade

-1)Prepare for applying the TemporaryPatch if needed as a post-upgrade task.

-2)Schedule a wrap-up meeting and review the upgrade procedure and lessons learned from it.
+- Schedule a wrap-up meeting and review the upgrade procedure and lessons learned from it.

-3)Evaluate the outcome of upgrade with pre-defined goals.
+- Evaluate the outcome of upgrade with pre-defined goals.

 ---